 Reliable and understanding family run funeral directors in Carterton since 1885

 When a death occurs, there are certain steps that you must take immediately.
 If the death occurred suddenly, or the death was unexpected or suspicious in any way, you must call the police immediately.
 They will inform you of the necessary steps moving forward.
 Otherwise, you will need to make two calls.
 One to the family doctor, or the doctor on call, who will have to issue the death certificate.
 You will then need to call us at E Taylor and Son to advise you, and to bring the deceased into our care.
-We are available 24 hours a day on 01993 842 421
+We are available on 01993 842 421

 The first steps – If the death is at home you should contact the family doctor.
 In many cases, the certificate will need to be collected from the surgery.
 If the death is in a hospital or residential home, those in charge will contact a doctor, who will normally certify that a death has taken place and issue a death certificate.
 If the cause of death is uncertain, it will be reported to the Coroner.
-In any event it is advisable to contact us without delay.
-You can contact us at any time of the day or night any day of the year.

 This does not have to take place immediately; some families wish to wait until other family members have arrived to say their goodbyes at home.
 It is obligatory to await the attendance of a doctor before arranging for the deceased to be collected by the Funeral Director.
 Our staff members are trained to remove the deceased sensitively and efficiently with the utmost respect.
 The deceased will usually be placed on a special stretcher-trolley and taken to our premises.
 A clean sheet is always used and care is taken to follow instructions regarding jewellery and other personal items.
 Remember you are always welcome to visit the Chapel of Rest.